- Disks:

 Filesystem performance

-- Maximum write bandwidth: by 1.89 GiB/s.
+- Write bandwidth: by up to 1.89 GiB/s.

 Use cases and suggestions